Day Procedure Suite (DPS)

 7.30am to 7.30pm Monday to Friday, excluding public holidays.

 Not limited, although visitors may be asked to leave patients to sleep for a while after surgery.

 Ward: +44 1624 650852, Senior Sister: +44 1624 650853

 It is essential that you are as fit as possible prior to day surgery – the clinic nurse will assess your physical wellbeing, as well as ensuring that you understand the implications of day surgery and that you have someone at home with you following your surgery.
 Any tests which may be required such as blood tests and heart tests can be arranged so that the results will be available to the surgeon on the day of your operation.
 If anything is wrong with any of your tests, this can be dealt with prior to your surgery.

 The Day Procedure Suite has patients of both sexes split into 4 bed bays.
 A dressing gown is required to maintain your dignity whilst wearing the theatre gown which you will be given to wear.
 Slippers protect your feet when walking around the ward area.

-What if I am not fit enough to go home at the end of the day?
+If not fit enough to go home at the end of the day

 After your operation, you will be monitored and assessed as to your fitness to go home.
 If you do not pass the discharge criteria, a bed will be found for you on a suitable ward until you are fit to leave.